Youstart-Labs/SummerTraining2018/00_WEB_BASICS/2_JS_BASICS/README.md

 * Using jQuery you have to clone the `<li>`.
 If you don't clone the `li` same `li` will be modified everytime and a new copy will not be created.
 Use jQuery `.clone()` method to create a clone of selected `li`.
 * Change the main `text` of clone `li` using `.text()` function.
 * Finally, add the cloned `li` to your `ul`  (which contains all your tweets).
 This you can do using jQuery `.append()` function.
 You can run this complete functionality of clone and addidng using `tweet` button given in front of input box.
 [Actual theme shows camera - change the logo if you want]

+## Optional Assignment

+This is only for those who have successfully completed all assignments.

+* Create a form using bootstrap - for all the fields you have used in prompts.
+* Remove the prompts and now use this form to submit the new Card to your project.
+* Optionally, you can hide or show this form on click of button.
+So, that form will only be visible when you try to add new item.